What Is In-App Guidance? (+Benefits, Examples)

 2. Salesforce In-App Guidance

-Salesforce also offers an opportunity for its users to create in-app walkthroughs and add prompts to drive platform adoption.
+If you’re looking to create in-app guided content specifically to drive Salesforce adoption, it providers a native solution to create in-app walkthroughs and add prompts to drive platform adoption.
 Businesses can write customized help content, select the target audience, and schedule different flows.
 It also provides customizable reports with real-time user engagement insights.

 To access it, install the In-App Guidance package.
 The package is generally available to all Salesforce users.